 Both outpatient and inpatient programs offer opportunities for peer interaction.
 Outpatient programs provide structured group therapy sessions for teenagers to share experiences and learn coping mechanisms.
 Additionally, informal interactions during wait times or activities can foster connections.

 Due to their communal environment, inpatient programs offer continuous peer interaction through group therapy and informal exchanges during meals, activities, and leisure time.
 This constant exposure to peers facing similar challenges creates a strong sense of community, understanding, and support.
+It also gives clients a chance to improve their social skills.

 The importance of peer interaction varies based on your teen’s needs.
 For instance, a teenager with social anxiety might benefit from structured outpatient groups, while a teen battling substance abuse might thrive in the 24/7 support and accountability offered by inpatient peers.